-Moving image will be a key aspect of O’ Magic Power of Bleakness, with new works shown alongside two seminal videos: Fiorucci Made Me Hardcore 1990 and Dream English Kid 1964 – 1999 AD 2015.
-Leckey’s breakthrough film montage Fiorucci consists of a compilation of footage from dance floors chronicling Britain’s underground club scene from the 1970s to the 1990s.
-In Dream English Kid memories of the artist’s life are explored through material found predominantly online, inspired by Leckey’s discovery of a YouTube video showing a Joy Division gig he attended as a teenager.
+Alongside this new work, the exhibition also features large-scale projections of two of Leckey’s seminal works: Fiorucci Made Me Hardcore 1999 and Dream English Kid, 1964 – 1999 AD 2015.
+Leckey’s breakthrough video Fiorucci is a compilation of footage from dance floors chronicling Britain’s underground club scene from the 1970s to the 1990s.
+In Dream English Kid the artist’s personal memories are explored through material found predominantly online, inspired by his discovery of a YouTube video showing a Joy Division gig he attended as a teenager.
 Shown together for the first time, these three works can be viewed as a career-spanning cycle.
 In presenting these works to form a single installation underneath the bridge, Leckey combines social history and autobiography, subculture and high art, lived experience and digital memory.

-Mark Leckey (b.1964, Birkenhead) is one of the UK’s most influential artists working today.
-Since he first came to prominence in the late 1990s he has addressed the relationship between popular culture and technology as well as explored ideas around personal history and the nature of memory.
+Since coming to prominence in the 1990s, Mark Leckey’s investigation of the relationship between popular culture and technology has influenced a new generation of artists.
 He was awarded the Turner Prize in 2008 and has been the subject of numerous solo exhibitions at institutions including: MoMA PS1, New York, USA (2017); Haus der Kunst, Munich, Germany (2015); WIELS Contemporary Art Centre, Brussels, Belgium (2014); the Hammer Museum, Los Angeles (2013); Nottingham Contemporary, Nottingham, UK (2013); Banff Centre, Banff, Canada (2012); and the Serpentine Gallery, London, UK, (2011).
 He has participated in the Carnegie International (2013), the 55th Venice Biennale (2013), and the 8th Gwangju Biennial (2010).
 Leckey lives and works in London.

 Mark Leckey: O’ Magic Power of Bleakness is curated by Clarrie Wallis, Senior Curator of Contemporary British Art and Elsa Coustou, Curator of Contemporary British Art with Aïcha Mehrez, Assistant Curator of Contemporary British Art at Tate.
-The exhibition will be accompanied by a fully illustrated catalogue and a public programme of events including a variety night curated by Leckey taking place within the exhibition space.
-It will also coincide with Tate Britain’s major exhibition of William Blake, an artist whose radical and visionary work has long been a source of fascination for Leckey.
+The exhibition is accompanied by a public programme of events and fully illustrated catalogue with contributions by Ed Atkins, Roy Claire Potter and Catherine Wood.
+It also coincides with Tate Britain’s major exhibition of William Blake (until 2 February 2019), an artist whose radical and visionary work has long been a source of fascination for Leckey.